It’s the reason why our favourite players aren’t always the most talented or well-known on the roster.

 By his second season with the Canucks, Smyl’s goal-scoring prowess was evident, even in the world’s top hockey league.
 He became a point-per-game player, leading the team with 31 goals, 47 assists, 78 points, and (of course) 204 penalty minutes.
 He would go on to reach the 20-goal milestone six more times over his career.

 But what set Stan Smyl apart was his uncanny ability to elevate his play when it mattered most.
-Whether it be a big goal, massive hit, or momentum-changing fight, he always brought what was needed.
+He always brought what was needed, whether it was a big goal, massive hit, or momentum-changing fight.

 And his heart showed, with Smyl’s remarkable work-ethic quickly making him a leader in the locker room.
-So much so that, when the team captain at the time, Kevin McCarthy, was injured during practice late in the season, Smyl was tapped to wear the C.
+So much so that, after captain Kevin McCarthy was injured late in the season, Steamer was tapped to wear the C.

 The following season, Smyl was named permanent captain of the team and made his mark alongside Darcy Rota and Thomas Gradin, achieving career-highs in goals, assists, and points.

 As the years went by, unfortunately, Steamer’s physical style caught up with him and his play became increasingly hampered by injuries.
 Smyl would only reach the 65-point barrier one more time after his record-breaking season.

 His hard work and determination never wavered, however, as he continued to provide a leadership presence for the young Canucks team.

 In 1991, Stan Smyl finally hung up his skates, retiring as the Vancouver Canucks’ goals, assists, and points leader.

 The Canucks retired his iconic number 12 the following season.

 And for the following 15 years, it was the only number to hang from the rafters in Vancouver – a testament to Steamer’s passion for the city, the Canucks franchise, and the greatest game on earth. ∎